Vocational rehabilitation: Current

 Currently, a variety of federal services exist to facilitate vocational rehabilitation in the United States.
 The Department of Disability Services has a dedicated sect to vocational rehabilitation services where applicants are provided with a counsellor to develop an Individual Plan for Employment.
 The Office of Disability Employment Policy further facilitates employment opportunities for people with disabilities.

 The Social Security Administration pays benefits to people with disabilities whilst the Rehabilitation Services Administration (RSA) administers grants to those eligible, although state vocational rehabilitation agencies are able to obtain funding from the Social Security Administration in certain cases (such as via the Ticket to Work program).
 Eligibility is determined, firstly, by whether an individual's disability is preventative of employment.
 Furthermore, the individual needs to benefit from vocational rehabilitation services and further be able to succeed in employment goals.
 Sometimes, for clients where job retention is not a feasible outcome, vocational rehabilitation services are more geared towards proliferating vocational skills.

 Some programs offer clients education services in conjunction with their rehabilitation, which has been shown to improve their occupational outcomes.
 Other programs facilitate jobs in mental health services for people with mental health histories as they often prove to be of great use in such job fields.
 Overall, however, a strong link between successful recovery and maintaining employment has been made.

 The US Department of Veterans Affairs offers vocational rehabilitation programs specifically for veterans whose disabilities are related to their years in active service.
 Such programs include employment assistance, business assistance and job retention.
 All veterans are provided with a Vocational Rehabilitation Counsellor to create a rehabilitation program.
 These counsellors tend to dictate the success of individual rehabilitation programs, particularly through the relationship developed between the veteran and the counsellor.

 Criticisms

 Of people who suffered traumatic brain injury and used vocational rehabilitation services in the state of Missouri, only 17% were successful in their employment at the time of their case closure.
-Furthermore, only 20.5% of the United States labour force is made up of people with disabilities and on average they are paid about 37% less.
+Furthermore, 20.5% of people with disabilities enter the United States labour force and on average they are paid about 37% less.
 Vocational rehabilitation further tends to cater to advantaged communities, with people from disadvantaged backgrounds less likely to reach out for vocational rehabilitation services and are furthermore, less likely to be found to be eligible.